lammps/lammps-plugins/README.md

-This repository contains source code written for LAMMPS from various sources that is not part of the LAMMPS distribution for a number of reasons, but ported to be compatible with the 2 August 2023 LAMMPS release and converted to create plugins.
+This repository contains source code written for LAMMPS from various sources that is not part of the LAMMPS distribution for a number of reasons, but ported to be compatible with the 2 August 2023 LAMMPS release or later and converted to create plugins.
+Last check for compatibility was with the stable LAMMPS release version 22 July 2025.

 | Folders      | Origin of source code                                                       |
 |--------------|-----------------------------------------------------------------------------|